pencer-io/pencer-io.github.io/_posts/2020-07-19-vuln-vegata-1.md

 -rw-r--r-- 1 trunks trunks  807 Jun 28 17:37 .profile
 ```

+## Privilege Escalation

-Always worth checking out so we look at the contents:
+It is always worth checking this out, so we look at the contents:

 ```text
 trunks@Vegeta:~$ cat .bash_history